PrestaShop/StarterTheme/README.md

 ### Step 2: Manage assets

 The Starter Theme contains the development files in the `_dev` folder.
+If you use Plesk, use the module management to install npm, if not, it will erase all your plesk_file and admin panel when installing `npmp`.
 Install the dependencies using `npm`:

 ```bash